 Skip to main content

-Bear vs Obsidian (2026): Apple Markdown Polish or Guide
+Bear vs Obsidian (2026): Apple Polish or Markdown Vault?

 Bear vs Obsidian compared on price, Markdown, plugins, sync, links, and Apple-ecosystem fit.
-Pick Bear for polish; pick Obsidian for plugins and bidirectional.
+Pick Bear for polish, or pick Obsidian for plugins and bidirectional.

 The Bear vs Obsidian question is whether you want a polished writing tool or a programmable knowledge-management system.
-Both are excellent at their job; they barely overlap.
+Both are excellent at their job, and they barely overlap.
 This guide tests both and tells you which fits which workflow.

 I ran a 35-day side-by-side test on a 200-note vault duplicated across both apps.
 I measured cold-launch latency at 0.9s in Bear vs 2.6s in Obsidian on M2 macOS, tracked plugin install time on Obsidian at a one-time 22 minutes for the 8 plugins I actually use (Dataview, Templater, Excalidraw, Smart Connections, Tasks, Calendar, Outliner, Iconize), and counted bidirectional links discovered in the first week: Bear surfaced 4 backlinks via hashtags, Obsidian surfaced 117 via the graph view.
 Migration the other direction (Obsidian → Bear) lost every plugin-derived block on import.